 If MailArchiva runs out of memory, unpredictable results can occur.
 For example, the server may stop archiving emails or the JVM under which MailArchiva runs will exit entirely.

-When the server behaving erratic, check the debug.log file for OutOfMemory errors.
+When the server behaving erratically, check the debug.log file for OutOfMemory errors.
 Normally, if there is an OutOfMemory error, the reason is outputted in the debug.log file.

 There are three possible causes for the error:

-There may be a large volume of email archive traffic being processed by the server causing the email archiving server to allocate a large number of objects on the heap.
+There may be a large volume of email archive traffic being processed by the server, causing the email archiving server to allocate numerous objects on the heap.

 Note: In high volume environments, your server will require more memory than usual.